gkorpal/gkorpal.github.io/_pencil/transposition.md

 'BEWAREOFZOMBIES'
 `````

+## ADFGX cipher
-**ADFGX cipher** is another example of a fractionating transposition cipher, which uses two keys (transposition key and fractionation key).
+It is another example of a fractionating transposition cipher, which uses two keys (transposition key and fractionation key).
 It is named after the five letters used in the ciphertext: A, D, F, G and X. These letters were chosen in a way to reduce the possibility of operator error, as they are very different from each other when transmitted via morse code.

-## References
+### References
 1. G. Korpal, [Enigma Cryptanalysis](https://gkorpal.github.io/files/summer2015-enigma_cryptanalysis-gaurish.pdf), July 2015.

 2. S. Tengely, [Lectures on Cryptography](http://shrek.unideb.hu/~tengely/crypto/webwork-mini.html), University of Debrecen, 2020.